augchan42/augchan42.github.io/_posts/2023-11-26-Its Hard to find an Uncensored Model.md

 access to the 32GB.
 From checking task manager the process took about 24GB.

 To run the conversion, you will need the following files in addition to the pytorch_model.bin (place in same model folder).
-You can grab them from huggingface Files and versions tab (https://huggingface.co/EleutherAI/gpt-j-6b/tree/float16).
+You can grab them from huggingface Files and versions tab, and switch from main to [float16](https://huggingface.co/EleutherAI/gpt-j-6b/tree/float16).
 Download them using the 'Download file' icon.
 Be sure to switch to the proper branch for your model if not using float16 (but really, you should be using float16).
 ```
 config.json
 vocab.json